A testicular biopsy takes a tissue sample from your testicle for laboratory analysis.

 - If abnormal tissue is found, a small portion will be taken for analysis.

-- The tissue will be examined by a pathologist.
+- A pathologist will examine the tissue.
 This will be done immediately, while you wait.

 - If the tissue sample is benign (noncancerous), the testicle will be returned to the scrotum.